f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 For the system controllers the following SNMP Traps are supported as of F5OS 1.2.x as defined in the **F5-CTRLR-ALERT-NOTIF-MIB.txt**:

+SNMP Trap events that note a fault should also trigger an Alert that can be viewed in the show alerts, in the CLI, GUI, and API.
+Once the clear SNMP Trap is sent it should clear the event form the show events output.
 +----------------------------+----------------------------------+
 | **Alert**                  | **OID**                          |
 +============================+==================================+